ShellRechargeSolutionsEU/ocpp/README.md

    * Update all of the README

+   * First merge to master at this point?

+   * support new RPC-level error codes

    * Message case classes and serializers for all operations

+   * Support for JSON web signatures in the RPC-level encoding

    * Factory method on OcppJsonClient to give caller a 1.x or 2.0 client depending on negotiation with server